Malika44/Problem-Solving/README.md

 📌 How It Works
 You enter the height of the triangle (for example, 4).

+4-D6:Path Crossing Detection:

+This Python program checks whether a moving point crosses its own path based on a given list of movement distances.

+The point starts at coordinate (0, 0) and initially moves North.

+The directions cycle in the order: North → West → South → East (and repeat).

+For each distance in the list:

+The point moves step-by-step.

+Every position visited is recorded.

+If the point visits any location more than once, the program returns True (indicating a crossing).

+If the point never crosses its path, it returns False.

+This ensures an accurate and detailed check of the entire path rather than just major stops.

 The program prints rows where each row starts from 2^0 and goes up to a certain power, then mirrors back down without repeating the middle number.

 The pattern is neatly centered, giving the appearance of a triangle.